fbpx

 • Swimsuit - optional

-• Glasses and Contacts.
-Consider a back up if one becomes lost or breaks.
+• Glasses/Contacts and Solution - consider a back-up if one becomes lost or broken.

-• Spirits.
-Alcohol may be consumed after the days kayaking only.
+• Spirits - alcohol may be consumed after the day's kayaking only.
+No glass bottles please.

-• Camera.
-Small waterproof cameras are great.
-If you have a larger SL camera a pelican case is a great way to keep it protected.
-Alternatively, a camera can be wrapped in a sweater and kept in a dry bag for protection.
+• Camera - small waterproof cameras are great.
+If you have a larger camera we find a good option is for it to be wrapped in a sweater and kept in a dry bag.
+It can be stored in your cockpit.
+Most find a hardcase is difficult to access and store.

 • Ziplock bags